 Install the Converted DEB Package

-Finally, install the converted DEB package using APT.
-This method automatically resolves dependencies from Debian’s repositories.
+Install the converted DEB package using APT, which automatically resolves dependencies from Debian’s repositories.
 Replace your-package.deb with the generated filename:

 sudo apt install ./your-package.deb